 Born and raised in Astoria, New York, I have always felt it is important to give back to the community.
 Art is the vehicle I use to contribute to my community.

-My journey as an artist began when I was accepted to Art and Design High School in New York City.
-I was fortunate enough to develop as an artist from childhood and receive the attention necessary to focus on the skills needed to continue my artistic pursuits.
 I continue the journey today as I try to develop as an artist every day.
 Through the years being an artist fused with who I was to become as a person.

 Solo exhibits include Passeggiando in Cortona at Saletta Teatro Signorelli; NYC Faces at Studio 34 and Boricua College; Le Donne at Boricua College; Dalla Piazza at Patchogue Arts Council Satellite Gallery; Visions at Austin Ale House; Visioni II at Galleria Nazionale, Cortona; Acquerelli e Veri Dedicati ai Paesaggi Italiani (Watercolors dedicated to Italian Landscapes) Biblioteca Rispoli, Rome; Les Petits Plaisirs at JCC on the Palisades and One Woman Showcase at La Guardia College.

 Group shows include LIC Open Studio at the Factory, LIC; Multiple Visions at Queens Museum, Salmagundi Invitational Show, NYC; Out and About at Mandolino’s Restaurant Gallery.
 I also show at the West Side Arts Coalition, NYCATA/UFT Arts Horizons Leroy Nieman Art Center and Brecht Forum Gallery/West Beth.